alexandertrefz/essence/packages/standard-library/README.md

 Those keep their own names.

-**The one thing rule 4 does NOT license.** `Integer` and `Rational` each declare the four inequalities that `Orderable` already provides, and that is not duplication to collapse — it is a performance stratification, and a widening besides.
+**The one thing rule 4 does NOT license.** `Integer` and `Rational` each declare the four inequalities that `Comparable` already provides, and that is not duplication to collapse — it is a performance stratification, and a widening besides.
 The written entry is on the member's own `compare`, a bigint or a cross-multiplication; the provided one reads whatever `compare` the conformance